manolodd/opensimmpls/README.md

 ```console
 java -jar openSimMPLS-bin-v{YourVersion}.jar
 ```
 - Need some scenarios to try?
 There is not problem!!
 You'll find them at the examples folder (root of your cloned repository).
+You can also download these examples, for your OpenSimMPLS version, in the Releases section of this repository.

+# How to use OpenSimMPLS

+You can open a quick start guide directly from the simulator GUI.
+However, you can find the same guide in some languages at https://github.com/manolodd/opensimmpls/tree/master/src/com/manolodominguez/opensimmpls/resources/guides

 # THIRD-PARTY COMPONENTS